 When it comes to the beauty industry, there are a lot of terms to be learned.
 What can make it even more confusing is the fact that some words seem to mean the same thing — or at least are used interchangeably.
 The biggest culprits we’ve noticed falling into the aforementioned category are the words “hydrate” and “moisturize”.
-These two words are often used to mean the same thing—i.e. hydrate/moisturize to help dry skin—but is there really no difference?
+These two words are often used to mean the same thing but is there really no difference?
 Read on to find out.

-We reached out to dermatologist, and Skincare.com consultant, Dr. Dhaval Bhanusali to find out what the difference is between hydrating and moisturizing, or if there really is no difference at all.
-According to Dr. Bhanusali, there is indeed a difference.
+We reached out to dermatologist and Skincare.com consultant Dhaval Bhanusali, MD, to find out if there’s a difference between hydrating and moisturizing, and according to Dr. Bhanusali, there is indeed a difference.
 “Dehydrated skin indicates a lack of water and needs to be hydrated, as well as retain water,” he says.
 Moisturizing, on the other hand, is for dry skin which shows epidermal compromise.

 Now that you know hydrating and moisturizing refer to two different things, you’ll need to find out which you’re in need of.
 Determining which one your skin needs requires first knowing whether your skin is dehydrated or dry.
 The two complexion concerns can have similar symptoms, but if you pay careful attention to your skin you can spot the difference.

 Dehydrated skin will feel parched and can even produce excess oil, while dry skin flakes.
 Keep in mind that it’s also possible for your skin to be dehydrated and dry.
 Once you’ve figured out which skin issue you’re dealing with (or if you have both), deciding whether to hydrate or moisturize is completely uncomplicated.
 If you’re dehydrated, you need to hydrate.
 If you’re dry, you need to moisturize.